 Also an International forum can simultaneously deal with several topics.
-Even if they may differ in terms of their specific objectives, International Multilateral fora are basically designed (a) to negotiate and adopt International Agreements or charters of intergovernmental organizations - for instance, the 1945 San Francisco Conference, which adopted the UN Charter, and the UN Conference on the Law of Treaties, which adopted the text of the Vienna Convention on the Law of Treaties; (b) to consider International problems and to draft resolutions, joint statements or other International documents - for instance, sessions of the UN General Assembly and other International organizations, the 1968 Teheran Conference on the Application of Science and Technology for the Benefit of Less Developed Areas, held in Geneva.
+Even if they may differ in terms of their specific objectives, International Multilateral fora are basically designed (a) to negotiate and adopt

+International Agreements or charters of intergovernmental organizations - for instance, the 1945 San Francisco Conference, which adopted the UN Charter, and the UN Conference on the Law of Treaties, which adopted the text of the Vienna Convention on the Law of Treaties; (b) to consider International problems and to draft resolutions, joint statements or other International documents - for instance, sessions of the UN General Assembly and other International organizations, the 1968 Teheran Conference and others; (c) to exchange views on specific issues - for instance, the 1963 UN Conference on the Application of Science and Technology for the Benefit of Less Developed Areas, held in Geneva.